Hatching Chicken Eggs: Day by Day Guide

 When they're all fluffy and scorched, relocate them to a pre-heated brooder and give them something to eat and drink.
 I'm sure they've earned it!

-At this time, you can start enjoying these fluffy chicks to the fullest!
+You can start enjoying these fluffy chicks to the fullest this time!
 Make sure to prepare the brooder to begin raising your baby chicks.

 What happens to Eggs that haven't hatched after day 23